Ultimate Beginner’s Guide to Growing Saffron (Zafran) Bulbs at Home in Pakistan

 Why Grow Saffron (Zafran) at Home?

-• Ideal for Pakistan’s dry and mild winter climate
+• Low water needs – Perfect for Pakistan’s dry climate

-You can explore quality saffron bulbs under the Seeds & Planting category on SeedBeej.pk.
+Want to try it?
+You can find good quality saffron bulbs on SeedBeej.pk.

 .Growing Saffron bulbs planting and harvesting guide in Pakistan